It was the best day!

 16. Write a poem, even if it is silly, and leave it on their pillow.

-17. Give them an extra hour of sleep while you take care of things.
+17. Give that person an extra hour of sleep while you take care of things.

-19. Listen to yourself as you speak to them.
+19. Listen to yourself as you speak.
 Are you patient?
 Are you kind?
 Do your words accurately describe who they are and what they mean to you?

 20. Give a “tip” to someone who is always serving others.
 It may be a gift card to their favorite restaurant, fun money to use any way they wish, or simply a card that says you noticed.